Employee engagement platform Culture Amp raises $100M at a $1.5B valuation – TechCrunch

 Culture Amp was founded in 2009 to let companies conduct anonymous employee surveys, but since then, its focus has expanded to helping employers turn the data they collect into action.
-The company announced today it has raised $100 million in Series F funding, led by returning investors Sequoia Capital India and TDM Growth Partners.
-The round bumps Culture Amp’s valuation to $1.5 billion, more than double what it was after the company’s Series D in 2019.
+The company announced today it has raised $100 million in Series F funding, led by returning investors Sequoia Capital China and TDM Growth Partners.
+The round bumps Culture Amp’s valuation to $1.5 billion, more than double what it was after the company’s Series E in 2019.

-New investor Salesforce Ventures, along with existing backers Felicis Ventures, Blackbird Ventures, Index Ventures, Sapphire Ventures, Skip Capital, Grok Ventures and Global Founders Capital also participated in the round.
+New investor Salesforce Ventures, along with existing backers Felicis Ventures, Blackbird Ventures, Index Ventures, Sapphire Ventures, Skip Capital, Grok Ventures and Global Founders Capital, also participated in the round.

 Culture Amp is now used by more than 4,000 organizations with a total of 25 million employees.
-Its clients range in size from about 20 to 30 people to more than 150,000 employees, and include Salesforce, Unilever, PwC, KIND, SoulCycle and BigCommerce.
+Its clients range in size from about 20 to 30 people to more than 150,000 employees and include Salesforce, Unilever, PwC, KIND, SoulCycle and BigCommerce.

 From its start as a survey platform, Culture Amp has grown to encompass analytics for managers, like turnover prediction and team goal tracking.
 It also has a sizable online community where users can connect and book workshops, including ones run by diversity, equity and inclusion experts.
 Culture Amp recently held a virtual version of Culture First, its annual event, with over 20,000 participants.